nirum/tableprint/README.md

 - `six`

 ## Version
+- 0.5.0 (Sept 29 2016) Better handling of ANSI escape sequences in table rows
 - 0.4.0 (May 3 2016) Adds a 'block' style
 - 0.3.2 (May 3 2016) Adds a test suite
 - 0.3.0 (May 3 2016) Adds custom styles for tables, specified by a key ('fancy_grid', 'grid', etc.)